Wines of Texas · Field Notes№ 022 · Dripping Springs, TX

 Plate 06 · A glass raised · easy evening, easy crowd

-Relaxed, spacious, welcoming — exactly the kind of place you could bring people who don’t all want the same thing.
+The atmosphere was relaxed, spacious, and welcoming — exactly the kind of place you could bring people who don’t all want the same thing.

 Plate 07Lookin’ good in Dripping Springs · the Bell Springs sign